Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Arbor Trust Wealth Advisors

-Arbor Trust Wealth Advisors, LLC does not have a minimum account requirement.
+Arbor Trust Wealth Advisors does not have a minimum account size requirement.
 The firm’s client base is a mix of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.

-Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions or insurance product sales.
+Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions.
 This creates a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.

 The firm provides both investment management and financial planning services to its clients, along with consulting for retirement plans and independent manager selection.
 Financial planning typically touches on topics like retirement planning, education planning, Social Security & Medicare planning, estate planning, philanthropy planning, cash flow planning, generational wealth transfer and insurance planning.